 APPLICATIONS FOR FALL 2017 ADMISSIONS ARE CLOSED.
 APPLICATIONS WILL OPEN SEPTEMBER 1, 2017.

 The Master of Computer Science (MCS) is a professionally oriented degree program that consists of 11 courses (44 units) to be completed in four quarters.
-Coursework includes 5 core courses, including 2 capstones, 6 elective courses and a one-quarter optional internship component.
+Coursework includes 5 core courses, including 2 capstones, 6 elective courses and a one-quarter optional summer internship component.
 Nearly all courses have a lab component that will allow for a more supervised hands-on learning environment with a stronger emphases on practical applications and implementation.

 Advising and Career Development